 - be willing to be actively involved in the experience.

-- be able to reflect on the experience.
+- be able to reflect on the experience, sometimes in writing, sometimes in conversation with teachers and peers.

 - possess and use analytical skills to conceptualize the experience.

-- possess decision-making and problem-solving skills in order to use the new ideas gained from the experience.
+- possess or make progress in developing decision-making and problem-solving skills in order to use the new ideas gained from the experience.

 To learn more about the EMS curriculum, campus community and life together, come visit!